-- Clearly establishes situations where supervisor-supervisee relationships and related responsibilities exist. - Ensures that the PT Intern performs only those activities that the supervisor is competent to perform and supervise - Assesses the knowledge, skills and judgment of Physiotherapist Interns. - Ensures that the PT Intern performs only those activities that the PT Intern is competent to perform. - Confirms that the respective roles, responsibilities and accountabilities of the Physiotherapist Intern and their supervisor have been communicated to clients and that clients have provided informed consent for the delivery of physiotherapy services by the Physiotherapist Intern. - Uses mechanisms (e.g., name tags, introduction) so that Physiotherapist Interns are readily identifiable.
+- Is aware that a supervisor-supervisee relationship and related responsibilities exist any time they agree to supervise a physiotherapist intern and the physiotherapist intern delivers physiotherapy services. - Ensures that the physiotherapist intern performs only those activities that the supervisor is competent to perform and supervise. - Assesses the knowledge, skills and judgment of physiotherapist interns. - Ensures that the physiotherapist intern performs only those activities that the physiotherapist intern is competent to perform.

-- Employs direct or indirect supervision strategies appropriate to the competence of the Physiotherapist Intern, the client's care needs, identified risks, and other factors related to the practice environment. - Establishes ongoing communication processes with Physiotherapist Interns. - Complies with legislative and regulatory rules regarding performance and supervision of restricted activities by Physiotherapist Interns. - Monitors and evaluates the delivery of physiotherapy services by Physiotherapist Interns. - Reassigns the supervision of Physiotherapist Interns when the physiotherapist is not available to supervise. - Advises clients and employers that delivery of physiotherapy services by Physiotherapist Interns must be discontinued when physiotherapist supervision is not available.
+- Confirms that the respective roles, responsibilities and accountabilities of the physiotherapist intern and their supervisor have been communicated to clients and that clients have provided informed consent for the delivery of physiotherapy services by the physiotherapist intern. - Uses mechanisms (e.g., name tags, introduction) so that physiotherapist interns are readily identifiable. - Employs direct or indirect supervision strategies appropriate to the competence of the physiotherapist intern, the client's care needs, identified risks, and other factors related to the practice environment. - Establishes ongoing communication processes with physiotherapist interns. - Complies with legislative and regulatory rules regarding performance and supervision of restricted activities by physiotherapist interns. - Monitors and evaluates the delivery of physiotherapy services by physiotherapist interns. - Reassigns the supervision of physiotherapist interns when the physiotherapist is not available to supervise. - Advises clients and employers that delivery of physiotherapy services by physiotherapist interns must be discontinued when physiotherapist supervision is not available.